Using volumes with rootless podman, explained

 ps -efon the host, and find your containerised process, this is the UID that you will see in the process list.

-You need to understand how rootless podman works
+Understanding how rootless podman works

 When you run rootless podman, it uses a user namespace to map between the user IDs in the container and the user IDs on your host.